 Bed bugs do not climb in trash cans or crawl around in pantries or cupboards.
 Since they are blood eaters, they do not pose a danger in this way.

 What Danger Do Bed Bugs Present?

-While bed bug bites are not medically important, they can lead to a secondary infection if scratched bites are not kept clean and disinfected.
+While bed bug bites are not medically important, they can lead to secondary infection if scratched bites are not cleaned and disinfected.
 There is also a chance that exposure to a bed bug infestation can cause a psychological issue for some.

 If you have an infection due to exposure to bed bugs, contact a physician.
 For remediation of bed bugs, seek the assistance of a bed bug control expert.